ibrahimcanbaz/lets-navigate/README.md

 # React Navigation Tutorial
 This is sample code repo for react navigation tutorial for react native platform.
 You can also use it as boiler plate code for your application.
-Its pretty basic not advanced tutorial ,you can understand even you are beginner.
+Its pretty basic not advanced tutorial ,you can understand even if you are a beginner.

 You can check demo app from [here](https://expo.io/@canbaz/lets-navigate) and [related tutorial post](https://medium.com/@ibrahimcanbaz/f7bb8686fa0c)